reactjs/react.dev/src/content/learn/queueing-a-series-of-state-updates.md

 ---
-title: Queueing a Series of State Updates
+title: queuing a Series of State Updates
 ---

 <Intro>

 Setting a state variable will queue another render.
-But sometimes you might want to perform multiple operations on the value before queueing the next render.
+But sometimes you might want to perform multiple operations on the value before queuing the next render.
 To do this, it helps to understand how React batches state updates.

 </Intro>